 - If dipoles are cycling in synchronicity, perhaps a conflict arises if some dipoles are at 1/2 frequency which can happen since it is a spin 1/2 particle.
 At a 1/2 frequency step the point charges are in opposite position compared to at integer frequencies.

-Can low energy spacetime aether particles exist inside of a composite matter shell?
+Can low energy spacetime aether assemblies exist inside of a standard model assembly?
 Do they pass through?
-Does composite matter pass right through the orbits of low energy spacetime aether particles, with their relaxed radii?
-Remember, spacetime aether particles are extremely non-interactive, but they do have a tiny apparent energy.
-Yet, close to an energetic particle the aether is gaining energy radiated by the apparent energy (ne mass) of the matter.
+Or do standard matter assemblies pass right through the orbits of low energy spacetime aether particles, with their relaxed radii?
+Remember, spacetime aether assemblies are extremely non-interactive, but they do have a tiny apparent energy.
+Yet, close to an energetic assembly the aether is gaining energy radiated by the apparent energy (ne mass) of the matter.
 Clearly the aether must be right along side if not passing right through.

 Einstein is noted for the concept of energy mass equivalence and the popular equation for an object at rest.
 A better description is : Mass is a measure of how your apparent electromagnetic energy couples with spacetime aether.
 Your inertial energy is your apparent energy paced by permittivity and permeability.
 It’s that simple.
 We know .
 We can express mass as .
 Makes a lot more sense right?
 Now consider the electric and magnetic fields expressing your energy.
 The electric field expression is paced by permittivity and the magnetic field expression is paced by the permeability .
 Rest mass is a simple concept and Einstein made it complicated.